Next5x/TIMNASA_TMD2/README.md

-Enjoy the diverse features of RHODVICKEZ-MD  to enhance your Whatsapp more enjoyable
+Enjoy the diverse features of TIMNASA-TMD  to enhance your Whatsapp more enjoyable

 #